Anolla/reading-notes-301/class-04.md

 * Values:

-<line> - can be a number to refer to a numbered grid line, or a name to refer to a named grid line
-span <number> - the item will span across the provided number of grid tracks span <name> - the item will span across until it hits the next line with the provided name auto - indicates auto-placement, an automatic span, or a default span of one
+line can be a number to refer to a numbered grid line, or a name to refer to a named grid line span the item will span across the provided number of grid tracks span the item will span across until it hits the next line with the provided name auto indicates auto-placement, an automatic span, or a default span of one

 ## grid-template-areas
 - Defines a grid template by referencing the names of the grid areas which are specified with the grid-area property.
 Repeating the name of a grid area causes the content to span those cells.
 A period signifies an empty cell.
 The syntax itself provides a visualization of the structure of the grid.

 * Values:

-<grid-area-name> - the name of a grid area specified with grid-area
-- a period signifies an empty grid cell none - no grid areas are defined container {
+ - the name of a grid area specified with grid-area a period signifies an empty grid cell none - no grid areas are defined

 ## grid-column-gap
 grid-row-gap
 Specifies the size of the grid lines.
 You can think of it like setting the width of the gutters between the columns/rows.

-Values:

 ## align-items